zhudotexe/kani/docs/engines.rst

     :noindex:
     :members:

-HuggingFace
+Hugging Face
 -----------
-If your language model backend is available on HuggingFace or is compatible with ``transformers``' ``AutoModelForCausalLM`` interface, kani includes a base engine that implements a prediction pipeline.
+If your language model backend is available on Hugging Face or is compatible with ``transformers``' ``AutoModelForCausalLM`` interface, kani includes a base engine that implements a prediction pipeline.

 Instead of having to implement the prediction logic, all you have to do is subclass :class:`.HuggingEngine` and